American Ferret Association, Inc.

 If in the past 4 months a ferret from my household (shelter/facility/ferretry) has had a definitive positive test result on the United CEP or Avecon ELISA saliva test (POCT and ELISA blood tests are not acceptable), I understand that all ferrets in the same household (shelter/facility/ferretry) are considered as being exposed.
 I also understand that I can not show or bring any ferrets from said household into the show hall today, regardless of their testing status.

-I also understand that just because all ferrets in the show hall today have been tested for ADV within the six months prior to the show, that this is not a guarantee of safety.
+I also understand that just because all ferrets in the show hall today have been tested for ADV within the twelve months prior to the show, that this is not a guarantee of safety.
 I understand that the test is only as good as the day it was taken and I still need to practice SAFE FERRET habits at all times.

 Questions can be directed to afa@ferret.org.